Physician Resource Links

 Maryland Department of Public Safety and Correctional Services- the Maryland Board of Physicians may not reinstate or issue a new license to any applicant, physician or allied health practitioner, if the Board has not received criminal history record information.
 Criminal History Record Checks (CHRC) – fingerprinting is required for all applicants.
 Private Fingerprinting Services may be found by clicking the link below.

-Maryland Department of Public Safety and Correctional Servcices
+Maryland Department of Public Safety and Correctional Services

 Maryland Health Care Commission- is an independent regulatory commission that plans for health system needs, and provides information on cost, and quality of services to policy makers, purchasers, providers and the public.
 MHCC provides information links for physicians, regulations and public comment, as well as healthcare industry links.
-Click on the link below to access additional information on the website.

 Maryland Health Care Commission